mishalz/mishalz/README.md

 - ⚡ About me: A final year Software Engineering student, studying in NUST, Islamabad.

-- 👀 Love to read, swim and travel.
+- 👀 Fond of reading and travelling.

 - 🥅 2022 Goals: To go further in enhancing my front-end skills.